jeff-hykin/prolog_world/README.md

 1. #### Get the code setup
     - Download this code (the green "Code" button^)
     - Open up your terminal and `cd ~/Downloads/prolog_world` (or whereever you put the unzipped code)
-    - If you're on any operating system that is not Windows => run `commands/start` and everything should be auto installed
+    - If you're on any operating system that is not Windows
+        - run `commands/start` and Prolog should auto-install for you
+        - (if something goes wrong, here's [a link](https://www.swi-prolog.org/Download.html) to the manual installation)
     - If you're on on Windows, try installing SWI Prolog manually
         - I recommend the Docker version [found here](https://hub.docker.com/_/swipl/)
         - And here's [a link](https://www.swi-prolog.org/Download.html) to the normal install instructions
         - (You can also use WSL or Virtualbox to run Linux, and then follow the linux instructions)
-    - Protip: if you use VS Code, there's a [Prolog extension](https://marketplace.visualstudio.com/items?itemName=rebornix.prolog) that adds syntax highlighting
 2. #### Add you content
     - add a `report.md` inside the `main/2_wumpus_world/` folder
         - describe your general approach (1 paragraph, although feel free to write more)